richardanaya/wasm-module/webidl.md

 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Window
-<return> | number | A number that represents a handle to a Navigator
+target | number | A number that represents a handle to a Window *output* | number | A number that represents a handle to a Navigator
 ## `Window_get_external`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Window
-<return> | number | A number that represents a handle to a External
+target | number | A number that represents a handle to a Window *output* | number | A number that represents a handle to a External
 ## `Window_get_applicationCache`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Window
-<return> | number | A number that represents a handle to a ApplicationCache
+target | number | A number that represents a handle to a Window *output* | number | A number that represents a handle to a ApplicationCache

 ## `Window_alert(instance)`
 Argument | Type | description